 Cloutboost: That’s really informative!
 At which stages of a game launch do you leverage Influencers?
-How do you combine Influencer Marketing with other marketing channels?
+How do you combine Influencer Marketing with other marketing channels to promote mobile games?

 Yan: Influencer marketing can be an effective way of gaining players or retention rate improvement at all stages from a new game launch to years after, when its operation still runs.
 You can leverage influencers for community events, esport, and as a part of the integrated marketing plan during holiday festivals.